-I think I’m ready to crown GeneratePress as theme for WordPress (ESPECIALLY for non-coders).
+I think I’m ready to crown GeneratePress as the best theme framework for WordPress (ESPECIALLY for non-coders).

 And I do think even the diehard coders would like it as well!

 - easy to use and customize for non-coders (no pagebuilder needed, friendly community)

 - easy to work with for developers (logical structure, comprehensive hooks and filters)

 - also compares favorably to my favorite theme, Genesis